DevX-Cipher/DieShell/README.md

-# DieShell
+# DiEShell
-DieShell Extension
+DiEShell Extension

 This repository contains a Windows Explorer context menu extension implemented as a dynamic link library (DLL) in C++.
 The context menu extension, named "DiE," adds a custom menu item to the Windows Explorer context menu for selected files.

 ## Features

-- **Die Command:** The context menu extension provides a "DiE" command that can be triggered on selected files in Windows Explorer.
+- **DiE Command:** The context menu extension provides a "DiE" command that can be triggered on selected files in Windows Explorer.

-- **Windows 11 Compatibility:** The "Die" command is conditionally displayed based on the Windows version.
+- **Windows 11 Compatibility:** The "DiE" command is conditionally displayed based on the Windows version.
 It is hidden on Windows 11 or later, while on earlier versions, it is shown by default.
--

 - **Powered by Detect It Easy:** The project incorporates functionality from "Detect It Easy" by Horsicq.
 [Link to Detect It Easy GitHub Repository](https://github.com/horsicq/DIE-engine)